mbforbes/rndjam1/README.md

 # (4) to get mypy to run interactively even w/ the huge site-packages dir, add
 #     the "--quick-and-dirty" arg to the "python.linting.mypyArgs" setting.

+# setup for generating math in README: SVGs from tex using mathjax-node-cli.
+# First, install node.js somehow.
+This depends on the OS.
+I'm using nvm.
+# Then, install the dependencies (mathjax-node-cli) with npm:
+npm install

+# now generate the svg files (placed in svg/) from the tex files in math/
+./scripts/tex_to_svg.sh

 # get data. writes to data/original/
 ./scripts/get_data.sh